 The unwritten /r/ of Dame Cleo Laine (b.
 London, 1927) isn’t a trill, but it’s there all right:

-To be sure of hearing this without linking /r/, you need a rhotic performer (or a Deep-South-African).
-Here’s General American speaker Elaine Stritch (born Michigan, 1925), using glottal attack:
+To hear this phrase without linking /r/, you need a rhotic performer (or a Deep-South-Africa accent).
+Here’s General American speaker Elaine Stritch (born Michigan, 1925), using glottal attack, villa[ʔ]of:

-Inevitably, such policed speakers often ended up suppressing linking /r/ in general, whether written or not.
-Here an RP-speaking interviewer in 1965 asks the Beatles “Have you checked, gentlemen, whether you’ll be able to wear your MBEs on any of these other foreign television programmes?”, suppressing the linking /r/ in your‿MBEs:
+Inevitably, speakers often ended up suppressing linking /r/ in general, whether written or not.
+Here an RP-speaking interviewer in 1965 asks the Beatles “Have you checked, gentlemen, whether you’ll be able to wear your MBEs on any of these other foreign television programmes?”.
+He suppresses the normal linking /r/ in your‿MBEs:

 In this 1950s newsreel on barrel-making, the RP narrator suppresses linking /r/ in hoops are‿added:

 And here is the late TV astronomer Sir Patrick Moore suppressing linking /r/ in a picture‿of one:

 This inhibition of linking /r/ in self-conscious RP effectively meant switching to the Deep-South-African variety of non-rhoticity.